Tigers vs Pirates Odds, Spread, and Total

 Tigers vs Pirates Betting Trends

-- Detroit is 4-2 SU in its last six games against Pittsburgh.

-- The total has gone UNDER in five of Detroit's last six games on the road.
+- The total has gone UNDER in six of Detroit's last seven games on the road.

-- The total has gone OVER in five of Pittsburgh's last five games against Detroit.
+- The total has gone OVER in five of Pittsburgh's last six games against Detroit.

 Tigers vs Pirates Injury Reports